ut-beg-texnet/eqcct/eqcctpro/README.md

 - Includes tools for evaluating system performance for optimal usecase configurations
 - Automatic selection of best-usecase configurations
 - Efficient handling of large-scale seismic data
+- Dataset creation with necessary data structure using custom FDSNWS connection

 # **Installation Guide**
 There are **two installation methods** for EQCCTPro: